Amagi turns profitable with FY26 PAT of ₹72 Cr

 Segment Performance

-Revenue growth was broad-based across the company's three segments.
-Streaming Unification contributed ₹838 million (56% of revenue), growing 26% year-on-year.
-Monetization & Marketplace revenue reached ₹381 million (25%), up 36%, while Cloud Modernization revenue stood at ₹286 million (~19%), an increase of 32%.
-The company reported a Net Revenue Retention (NRR) of 126% for the third consecutive year.
+Revenue growth was balanced across all three segments, each growing by over 25%.
+Streaming Unification, the largest segment, contributed ₹838 crore (56% of revenue), growing 26% year-on-year.
+Monetization & Marketplace revenue reached ₹381 crore (25%), up 36%, while Cloud Modernization revenue stood at ₹286 crore (~19%), an increase of 32%.
+The company reported a Net Revenue Retention (NRR) of 126% for the third consecutive year, with the number of customers contributing over $1 million in annual revenue increasing from 28 to 35.

 Standalone Results